ChristophRaab/cpn_ba/README.md

 This is the code belonging to the bachelors thesis _RSLVQ as classifier layer in a convolutional neural network_.
 The code was developed with Python 3; Python 2 might work, but it was not tested.
+Each method in the main files has a docstring to describe what it does; therefore, feel free to dive into the code :)

 ## Part I